bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

 #### Version 1.1.x
+- Added support for the new media manager that was introduced in WordPress 3.5 (yes, finally!)
 - Added support for adding fields to attachments, attachments now works the way as regular posts: just any amount of fields to an attachment.
 - Fixed bug with repeatable fields containing tiny mce-editors (textarea with wysiwyg/html-capabilities).
 Fixes https://github.com/bonny/WordPress-Simple-Fields/issues/73.
 - Added a new view for repeatable field groups on the edit post screen: table.
 It's a much more compact view with a greater overview of the added field.
 Mostly suitable for field groups with between 1 and 10 fields.